ArrayKnight/storybook-addon-headless/README.md

 # Storybook Addon Headless

 Storybook Addon Headless allows you to preview data from a headless CMS inside stories in [Storybook](https://storybook.js.org/).
+It supports Restful and GraphQL APIs with the help of [Axios](https://github.com/axios/axios) and [Apollo Client](https://github.com/apollographql/apollo-client) respectively.
+And each query can handle variables which are validated using [Ajv](https://github.com/epoberezkin/ajv).

 ## Examples